abhiTronix/azure_video_downloader/README.md

 1. Open a terminal/command-prompt/powershell of your choice, in the `azure_video_downloader` folder where your script exists.

-2. To get started, you can view help by simply use "-h / --help" flag for getting familiar with all the available options:
+2. To get started, you can view help by simply use `-h / --help` flag for getting familiar with all the available options:

 	```sh
 	$ python azure_downloader.py -h